 Affinity reagents such as antibodies are essential tools used in research to bind to a molecule to identify it or influence its activity.
 Every year, tens of thousands of animals are injected with viruses, bacteria, or other foreign substances and then killed for the antibodies that their bodies produce in response.
 Animals used in antibody production are subjected to a number of invasive and painful procedures, including antigen injection and repeated blood or ascites collection, before being killed.
 In the ascites method of antibody production, animals have been reported to be unable to eat, walk, or breathe properly.
-A number of countries, such as Australia, Canada, Germany, the Netherlands, Switzerland, and the United Kingdom, have restricted or banned the production of antibodies via the ascites method because of animal-welfare concerns.
+A number of countries, such as Australia, Canada, Germany, the Netherlands, Switzerland, and the United Kingdom, have restricted or banned the production of antibodies via the ascites method because of animal-welfare concerns.363

 Growing concern about the lack of quality and reproducibility of animal-derived antibodies, which often show poor specificity or fail to recognise their targets, is also evident in the literature.
-In a February 2015 Nature commentary, 109 academic and industry scientists joined Andrew Bradbury of the Los Alamos National Laboratory in the US and Andreas Plückthun, head of the Department of Biochemistry at the University of Zurich, to call for an international shift to the use of recombinant antibodies for reasons that include increased reliability and reduced lot-to-lot variability in affinity reagents.
-Bradbury and Plückthun note that they believe that poorly characterised antibodies were in large part to blame in a study in which the scientific results of only six out of 53 landmark preclinical studies could be replicated.
-In addition, a May 2015 Nature news feature reports that antibodies may be the laboratory tool most commonly contributing to the "reproducibility crisis".
-Furthermore, a systematic analysis of 185 commercially available hybridoma monoclonal antibodies found that one-third were not reliably monospecific, and the authors recommended replacing the use of animal-derived monoclonal antibodies with sequence-defined recombinant antibodies.
-Because only 0.5 to 5 per cent of the antibodies in a polyclonal reagent bind to their intended target and polyclonal reagents have significant batch-to-batch variation, in 2015, 111 academic and industry scientists called for polyclonal antibodies to be phased out of research completely.
+In a February 2015 Nature commentary, 109 academic and industry scientists joined Andrew Bradbury of the Los Alamos National Laboratory in the US and Andreas Plückthun, head of the Department of Biochemistry at the University of Zurich, to call for an international shift to the use of recombinant antibodies for reasons that include increased reliability and reduced lot-to-lot variability in affinity reagents.364 Bradbury and Plückthun note that they believe that poorly characterised antibodies were in large part to blame in a study in which the scientific results of only six out of 53 landmark preclinical studies could be replicated.
+In addition, a May 2015 Nature news feature reports that antibodies may be the laboratory tool most commonly contributing to the "reproducibility crisis".365 Furthermore, a systematic analysis of 185 commercially available hybridoma monoclonal antibodies found that one-third were not reliably monospecific, and the authors recommended replacing the use of animal-derived monoclonal antibodies with sequence-defined recombinant antibodies as a straightforward and cost-effective solution to this serious problem.366 This issue is not limited to monoclonal antibodies.
+Because only 0.5 to 5 per cent of the antibodies in a polyclonal reagent bind to their intended target and polyclonal reagents have significant batch-to-batch variation, in 2015, 111 academic and industry scientists called for polyclonal antibodies to be phased out of research completely.367

 In addition to the lack of scientific reliability and the animal-welfare concerns, there are significant economic issues related to using animal-derived antibodies.
-It is estimated that \$800 million is wasted annually worldwide on unreliable antibodies.
-Thus, there are potential cost savings associated with the more reproducible research that would result from using higher-quality affinity reagents.
+It is estimated that \$800 million is wasted annually worldwide on unreliable antibodies.368 Thus, there are potential cost savings associated with the more reproducible research that would result from using higher-quality affinity reagents.

 Non-animal affinity reagents, such as recombinant antibodies and aptamers, can be used in all applications in which traditional antibodies are used, including in basic research, regulatory testing, and clinical applications.
-They are commercially available and, with appropriate resources, can be developed by researchers in their own laboratories.
-The numerous scientific advantages of non-animal affinity reagents over animal-derived antibodies include high affinity and specificity, shorter generation time, reduced immunogenicity, the ability to control selection conditions, and the ability to be generated against unstable, toxic, immunosuppressant, and non-immunogenic antigens.
+They are commercially available and, with appropriate resources, can be developed by researchers in their own laboratories.^{369,370} The numerous scientific advantages of non-animal affinity reagents over animal-derived antibodies include high affinity and specificity, shorter generation time, reduced immunogenicity, the ability to control selection conditions, and the ability to be generated against unstable, toxic, immunosuppressant, and non-immunogenic antigens.371 the hybridoma method.372 In order to expedite such a ban, we recommend that member states and research funding bodies provide grant opportunities for the generation and implementation of non-animal affinity reagents.